 Previously, you didn't have to pay the licence fee if you only watched on-demand content on iPlayer; you had to pay the annual £145.50 fee only if you were watching programmes live.

-But from September 2016, you need a valid TV licence to legally watch anything on iPlayer, live or on-demand.
+But since September 2016, that's no longer the case.
+You need a valid TV licence to legally watch anything on iPlayer, live or on-demand - and it currently costs £154.50/year for a colour license and, err, £52/year for a black and white license.

 3. Homepage interface